rsmusllp/king-phisher/INSTALL.md

 1. Start the client by running ```./KingPhisher```

 ### Server Ubuntu 13.04/13.10
-1. Install required packages: ```sudo apt-get install python-dnspython python-pam msgpack-python msgpack-python```
+1. Install required packages: ```sudo apt-get install python-dnspython msgpack-python msgpack-python```
 1. Download King-Phisher: ```git clone https://github.com/securestate/king-phisher.git```
 1. Get the AdvancedHTTPServer.py ```git clone https://gist.github.com/4502576.git```
 1. Put it in the root directory of king-phisher ```mv 4502576/AdvancedHTTPServer.py ./ && rm -R 4502576/```
-1. Get "pam.py", ```wget http://stuff.mit.edu/afs/sipb/project/zmobile/lib/python2.6/site-packages/pam-0.1.3-py2.6.egg/pam.py``` and put it in the root directory of king-phisher
 1. Open server.conf.txt with a text editor and change the "web_root" field to the location where you want to serve your phishing website html files.
 Save the file as server.conf.
 1. Start a screen session "screen -S KingPhisherServer"
 1. Run ```./KingPhisherServer -L INFO --foreground server.conf``` pointing to your modified server.conf file